pbuckner/x-plane_plugins/XPython/docs/source/development/modules/utilities.rst

     `Official SDK <https://developer.x-plane.com/sdk/XPLMUtilities/#XPLMGetDirectorySeparator>`__ :index:`XPLMGetDirectorySeparator`

-.. py:function:: extractFileAndPath(fullPath)
+.. py:function:: extractFileAndPath(fullPath) -> Tuple[str, str]

-    Given a full path to a file, this routine separates the path from the file.

     :param fullPath: Full path to a file
     :type fullPath: str
     :return: Tuple of (filename, path)

-    :rtype: tuple[str, str]
+    Given a full path to a file, this routine separates the path from the file.

     If the path is a partial directory (e.g. ends in : or \) the trailing directory separator is removed.
 This routine works in-place; a pointer to